woestijnvis/Learn-to-Program-The-Fundamentals-by-University-of-Toronto/Python Cheat Sheet.md

 2
 >>>

 # !!
-Note that an expression can have one value, it evaluates to itself. !!
+Note that an expression can have a single value, it evaluates to itself. !!
 ```

 ## Functions